 To prevent damage to electrical components, properly ground the server before beginning any installation, removal, or replacement procedure.
 Improper grounding can cause electrostatic discharge.

-To maintain proper system cooling, do not operate the server for long period with the access panel open or removed.
-Operating the server in this manner results in an improper system airflow.
-For internal hotplug component procedures, complete the procedure within 60 seconds.
-Failure to do so can cause the system temperature to increase and trip the safety threshold.
-When this happens:
+Do not operate the server for long periods with the access panel open or removed.
+Operating the server in this manner results in improper airflow and improper cooling that can lead to thermal damage.